psw3108/idx-exchange-property-search-project/README.md

 - Some records contain missing or malformed photo data.
 - Properties without both latitude and longitude do not display a map.
 - Not every property has open-house information.
-- Filter and pagination state are not fully stored in the browser URL, so navigating back may not restore the previous search state.
-- The project is currently configured for local development rather than production deployment.

 ---